A Focus on Foundation Planting

 The listed size of a plant’s mature width, or spread, typically represents the diameter of the plant at maturity.
 For planting, you’ll want to focus on the radius dimension by dividing the diameter in two.
 Let’s use another example to illustrate this point.

-Syringa vulgaris, also known as lilac, can have a 12-foot spread at maturity.
+Syringa vulgaris, better known as lilac, can have a 12-foot spread at maturity.
 Dividing that number in half gives you a six-foot radius.
 This means that from the center of a lilac shrub, it’s safe to assume the plant could expand six feet in any direction.
 As such, it’s best not to plant this species within six feet of your foundation.

 What’s the Value of Foundation Planting?